Home » Symptoms » Cat Symptoms A-Z » Lameness Affecting Different Legs

 Sudden, severe lameness, especially after an accident or fall, also requires immediate veterinary attention to rule out fractures or severe ligament injuries.

-The pet owner can recognize lameness by carefully observing the cat’s movements.
-A limping gait or avoidance of weight-bearing on a particular leg are clear signs.
-Examination for swelling or unusual warmth on the limbs can also be helpful.
+Pet owners can recognize lameness by carefully observing their cat’s movements.
+A limping gait or avoiding weight-bearing on a specific leg are clear signs.
+Checking for Swelling or unusual warmth in the limbs can also be helpful.

 The veterinarian will usually perform a thorough clinical examination to determine the cause of the lameness.
-This may include assessing physical mobility, palpating the limbs, and checking for pain sensitivity.
+This may include assessing physical mobility, palpation of the limbs, and checking for Pain sensitivity.

 Additional diagnostic procedures may include X-rays to rule out bone fractures or joint abnormalities.
 In some cases, blood tests may be necessary to identify systemic diseases or infections.